 9.2.6 Contract Modifications

 An evaluator or trainer is authorized to evaluate or train customers for specific products, and to charge for services per his or her contract.

-To evaluate or train a customer in a product for which the evaluator or trainer is not authorized, the evaluator or trainer must obtain written permission with a VR3472, Contracted Service Modification Request.
-The trainer must keep the signed VR3472 in the customer's record.
+An evaluator or a trainer cannot modify a contract to train in a subject area for which he or she has not been approved by ATU.

 To charge a special rate for services, such as group skills training not specified in the provider's contract, the evaluator or trainer must obtain written permission using a VR3472, Contracted Service Modification Request.
 The trainer must keep the signed VR3472 in the customer's record.

 9.2.7 Unannounced On-Site Visits